softworkz/embyuserwiki/3D-videos.md

-There are two ways to identify a video as 3D.
+There are mulitple ways to identify a video as 3D.

 ## Using the web interface